manukautech/XMRemoteMonitor/README.md

 Why not simply go to a shop and buy security cameras?
 How does this app compete?
 - A system that is all our code has big advantages for customisation and adapting to special needs.
 It is especially good to have control of our own server setup and programming.
 - Smart phones and other HTML-JS-capable devices e.g. Raspberry Pi Zero have advantages for environments without mains electricity.
 So far all of our field tests have been in such environments.
-- There is a good supply on auction sites of smart phones with cracked screens at low prices.
+- There is a supply on auction sites of smart phones with cracked screens at low prices.

 "XMRemoteMonitor" is a spinoff from "XMRemoteRobot":
 [https://github.com/manukautech/XMRemoteRobot](https://github.com/manukautech/XMRemoteRobot)